22-03-14RevatureSalesforceTraining/Alchemy/README.md

 # Features
 * Mist Store App
 * Displayed Games(Products), Studios, and Publishers available to our store.
-* Organization, Object, record, and field level security.
+* Organization, object, record, and field level security.
-* A Games Wishlist
+* A games wishlist
-* Visualforce pages to showcase Games, Publishers, Studios with, each with a featured list.
+* Visualforce pages to showcase games, publishers, studios, each with a featured list.
 * Flows and triggers that increased productivity by creating wishlist items, generating records, creating tasks, and sending emails to notify when a high piority case is recived.

 To-do list: